davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 end
 {% endhighlight %}

-Все достаточно просто, но возникает пробелма, что делать, когда первый элемент не символ (число например) и что делать, когда у нас вложенный код?
-Now we have a problem: what will we do when the first element of array will be not symbol (integer for example) and what will we do when we have nested functiions?
+Now we have a problem: what will be happen when the first element of array will be not symbol (integer for example) and what will be happen when we have nested functiions?

-Давайте обновим нашу функцию, добавив в нее проверку на тип:
-Of cource we can add check to element type:
+I think we can add check to element type like this:
 {% highlight ruby %}
 class Lisp
   def initialize(ext = {})